• Skip to primary navigation

 The trap is like “fly paper” inside (very strong adhesive so don’t touch it with your fingers) with a little red square of something that attracts them.
 Within a few hours, 22 moths had met their demise!

 After a couple of days, I replaced it with a new one but only a couple more got trapped.
 Why?
 They were all gone!
 I mean it.
 I haven’t seen any moths…even larvae…in many weeks.
-I have a spare set of traps handy for the first sighting, though.
-My hope is, we’re done with this!
-And, I now love spring and fall cleaning–a lot! 🙂
+I have a spare set of traps handy for the first sighting, just in case.
+But I think we’re done with this!
+And, you will be, too.

 Troubled by moths in your kitchen? #pantrymoths #bugs #ad

 Trouble with pantry moths?
-Get rid of them forever! #pests #tips #moths Click To Tweet
+Get rid of them forever! #pests #tips #moths Share on X

 Enjoy!

-Filed Under: cleaning, Lifestyle, tips Tagged With: cleaning tips, kitchen
+Filed Under: cleaning, Lifestyle, tips, Top Favorites Tagged With: cleaning tips, infestation, kitchen, moths, pet hair vacuum, storage, vacuum cleaner

 Previous Post: « Wonderful Wednesday Blog Hop